Nintendo Wi-Fi Connection: Nintendo DS

 The Nintendo DS has an 802.11 wireless adapter built in allowing the DS to access the service via a compatible wireless network.
 Support for 802.11b clients must be offered by an access point for a DS to be able to connect to it.
 Public hotspots that use a captive portal can be accessed after login using the Nintendo DS Browser.

-Prior to the release of the Nintendo DSi, neither consoles nor games could support security protocols more advanced than WEP.
+Before the release of the Nintendo DSi, neither consoles nor games could support security protocols more advanced than WEP.
 Even after the Nintendo DSi's release, only online-enabled games made exclusively or enhanced for usage on this console iteration were able to support the Nintendo DSi's native online connection.
-This extended to the Nintendo 3DS as well, conditional the console's native online connection setting is the same as the Nintendo DSi, as other advanced settings were also unsupported.
+This extended to the Nintendo 3DS as well, conditional on the console's native online connection setting being the same as the Nintendo DSi, as other advanced settings were also unsupported.

 Wii

 The Wii has an 802.11b/g wireless adapter built-in.
 Due to flaws in its implementation, however, it is only capable of working when the 802.11 (legacy mode) basic rates of 1 Mbit/s and 2 Mbit/s are advertised by an access point.
 This means that 802.11b support must be offered on an access point for a Wii to be able to connect to it.
 It is compatible with WEP, WPA with TKIP or CCMP, and WPA2 with CCMP.
 The Wii is also AOSS compatible as of the 3.0 system update.
-The connection settings allows players to configure access to and save settings for up to three different networks.
+The connection settings allow players to configure access to and save settings for up to three different networks.
 Connection settings can be detected automatically or entered manually.
 The Wii does not have an Ethernet port built in, but can be connected via wired LAN with a USB Ethernet adapter available from Nintendo and third parties.